privacybydesign/irma-frontend-packages/README.md

 git add -u ./*package.json ./*package-lock.json
 git commit -m "Version bump"
 ```

-After releasing, don't forget to update the dependencies of the examples by running `./update.sh`.
-This script assumes your current branch is `master`.
-If you are on another branch, you can change
-the base branch by updating the script.

 ## Documentation
 More documentation on how to use this package can be found in the